Chalarangelo/30-seconds-of-code/README.md

 Initializes a 2D array of given width and height and value.

-Use `Array.map()` to generate h rows where each is a new array of size w initialize with value.
+Use `Array.prototype.map()` to generate h rows where each is a new array of size w initialize with value.
 If the value is not provided, default to `null`.

 ```js
 const initialize2DArray = (w, h, val = null) =>